bryce-carson/bryce-carson/README.md

 I script in [R](https://developer.r-project.org/www.gnu.org/R.html) and [BASH ](https://www.gnu.org/software/bash/).

-I began programming when I learned [Blitz Basic](https://en.wikipedia.org/wiki/Blitz_BASIC) as a youngling.
+I began programming when I learned [Blitz Basic](https://en.wikipedia.org/wiki/Blitz_BASIC) as a young teen.

 I learned a tiny amount of C++ in secondary school, but I didn't continue.
 I'm much more comfortable with interpreted languages.

 I plan to learn Python 3, along with the object-oriented aspects of it so I can write GTK applications for the [GNOME](https://www.gnome.org/) environment.